evxiong/mp3-album-formatter/README.md

 #### Options

 ```
--x, --extract           extract songs from album_path ZIP file to dest_path
+-x, --extract           extract songs from <album_path> ZIP file to <dest_path>
                         creates destination folder if it does not exist

 -a, --preserve-album    keep album folder name the same;
-                        default behavior is to rename album folder to match album name
+                        without any options, default behavior is to rename album folder to match album name

 -s, --preserve-songs    keep all song file names the same;
-                        default behavior is to rename all song files to match track names
+                        without any options, default behavior is to rename all song files to match track names

+-A "<format>", --album-name-format "<format>"
+                        specify custom format for renaming album folder name:
+                          %a - album name
+                          %r - album artist(s)
+                          %g - album genre
+                          %y - album year
+                        use quotes around the format:
+                          ex. -A "%r - %a"  ==>  folder name: "Michael Jackson - Thriller"
+                        without this option, default format is "%a"

+-S "<format>", --song-name-format "<format>"
+                        specify custom format for renaming song file names:
+                          %t - track name
+                          %s - add'l track artist(s)
+                          %n - track number w/ leading 0 for single digits, ex.
+'01'
+                          %d - track disc number
+                          %a - album name
+                          %r - album artist(s)
+                          %g - album genre
+                          %y - album year
+                        use quotes around the format, and do not include '.mp3':
+                          ex. -S "%d.%n - %t"  ==>  file name: "1.01 - Wanna Be Startin' Somethin'.mp3"
+                        without this option, default format is "%t"

 ```

 #### Examples

 ##### Standard usage

+- This will match all song files in `../album_folder` to the tracks in the album, update their metadata, then rename the folder to match the album name (`../Thriller`)
+- All song files will be renamed to their track names (ex.
+  `Wanna Be Startin' Something'.mp3`)

 ```
 python3 formatter.py ../album_folder https://music.apple.com/us/album/thriller/269572838